Sparvriend/Master-Thesis/README.md

 ## TODO in order of priority
 * TODO: Create synthetic data
       -> Possibility: Procedural (in synthetic_data.py)
             -> TODO: Fix angled rectangle mapping
             -> Alternative: Use a model like MASK-RCNN to detect filter bounding boxes
       -> Possibility: GANs -> Combine with CIFAR100?
             -> https://github.com/eriklindernoren/PyTorch-GAN
             -> https://github.com/ajbrock/BigGAN-PyTorch
       -> Possibility: Blender
       -> Possibility: Diffusion models  -> Better than GANS (Matias)
 * TODO: Finish explainability of the model
-      -> Make a testing module for RBF model
       -> Cleanup RBF_model in explainability.py
       -> Find a way for the RBF models to more often get out of local minima
       -> Deep Ensembles Uncertainty
       -> Look into adding augmentation to uncertainty methods
       -> Convert Saliency Map to RGB
-* TODO: Fix set_classification_layer in utils, it should be more automatic, less hardcoded
+      -> Look into using adverserial attacks for explainability
 * TODO: Report GPU memory usage/Energy usage (KJ) (NVIDIA management library, code from Ratnajit)
 * TODO: Replace upsampling with InterpolationMode.BICUBIC (Transforms.resize(256) with method in utils - from Ratnajit)
-* TODO: Fix test.py arguments, --explain_model should be optional, with "integrated_gradients" default value
-      -> other explain_model options should be taken from command line input
 * TODO: Figure out why the testing FPS is so slow (Overhead probably)
       -> Report only GPU fps
       -> Appears to be as fast as doing it on the CPU? (is device CPU?)